wavefrontHQ/docs/pages/doc/alerts.md

 An alert [fires](alerts_states_lifecycle.html#when-alerts-fire) when a metric stays at a value that indicates a problem for the specified amount of time.
 * A **classic alert** send a notification with the specified severity to all specified targets.
 * A **multi-threshold alert** allows you to specify multiple severities and a different target for each severity.
+Each target is notified if the condition is met when the alert changes state.

 ### Alert Target